menu

 Siloam is a tiny town located in the state of Georgia.
 With a population of 193 people and just one neighborhood, Siloam is the 475th largest community in Georgia.

-When you are in Siloam, you'll notice that it is more blue-collar than most other communities in America.
-39.81% of Siloam’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Siloam is generally considered to be a blue-collar town.
+39.81% of the Siloam workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Siloam is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Siloam who work in food service (18.45%), sales jobs (16.50%), and maintenance occupations (12.62%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Siloam has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Siloam has few renters and college students.
 But the biggest reason it is quieter in Siloam than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Siloam may be for you.

-The percentage of people in Siloam with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.81% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Siloam is quite a bit lower than the national average among all cities of 21.84%: just 10.81% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Siloam in 2022 was $18,454, which is low income relative to Georgia and the nation.
 This equates to an annual income of $73,816 for a family of four.
 However, Siloam contains both very wealthy and poor people as well.
 Siloam also has one of the higher rates of people living in poverty in the nation, with 60.78% of its population below the federal poverty line.